 - Conduct and/or expressions which are lewd, obscene or which are patently offensive to the prevailing standards of the academic community are prohibited.

 - No student shall incite others to partake in violations of the East Georgia State College Student Conduct Code.

-For the complete policy, please view the EGSC Drug and Alcohol Policy.
+For the complete policy, please view the EGSC Alcohol and Other Drug Policy.

 Possible Disciplinary Sanctions for Drug Code of Conduct Violation

 For complete policy, please view the Disciplinary Sanctions for Alcohol and Drug Code of Conduct Violations Page.